Your annual dental check up is important

 Looking for the right dentist

-As you begin your dental hunt, it's okay to take your time researching.
-You may want to read reviews on individual practices, call to see what the charge for an initial consult may be, and determine how far their locations are from you.
+As you begin your dental clinic hunt, take your time researching.
+You can read reviews on individual practices, call to check the cost of an initial consult, ask if their fees are covered by health insurance, ask about children’s dentistry, and determine how far their locations are from you.

 Some offices will offer things like TVs with Netflix, music, or other forms of entertainment to make you more comfortable.
-Should you want help determining which practice is right for you, contact us.
+Should you want help deciding which practice is right for you, contact us.

-What separates this team from other dentists, is the unique ability to offer a nurturing environment while providing you with the best available oral health services in the country.
-Using advanced equipment to provide top of the line service and requiring staff to take ongoing training and development courses, you'll feel right at home with each visit.
-Those routine check-ups will no longer feel like a hassle.
+What separates this team from other dentists is a nurturing environment paired with the best available oral health services in the country.
+Using advanced equipment to provide quality dental care and requiring staff to take ongoing training and development courses, National Dental Care will ensure you'll feel right at home with each dental appointment.
+Find your local dental clinic.